islet-project/islet/examples/confidential-ml/README.md

 On top of that, there have been academic papers that demonstrate it's still possible to learn something about user data through adversarial ML attacks even in the federated learning setting (e.g., [paper-1](https://arxiv.org/abs/2003.14053), [paper-2](https://www.usenix.org/system/files/sec20summer_fang_prepub.pdf)).

-This has led us to try to find out a practical solution, after an investigation, we have drawn a conclusiton that "confidential computing" would be a good fit for "federated learning (FL, shortly)" (a traditional machine learning as well) and actually help solving the above problems.
+This has led us to try to find out a practical solution, after an investigation, we have drawn a conclusion that "confidential computing" would be a good fit for "federated learning (FL, shortly)" (a traditional machine learning as well) and actually help solving the above problems.

 ## Approach